hoxell/hoxovic.github.io/_posts/2021-02-02-python-singleton.md

 ### The correct way
-So, what's a better way?
+So, what would be the better way?

 `singleton.py`
 ```python